-It is disturbing how she can write about the weather in one sentence and trophy killings in the next sentence.
-From her tone it sounds like she is more disturbed by the weather than the owner of the station where she was staying.
+It’s disturbing how she can write about the weather in one sentence and trophy killings in the next sentence.
+From her tone, it sounds like she is more disturbed by the weather than the owner of the station where she was staying.

 Most of what Chris has posted is information that can be found online.
 All it takes is a little digging and you will discover the truth about brutal crimes against humanity that took place during Australia’s colonisation.